LivelyKernel/lively4-core/src/client/reactive/new-rewriting-implementation.md

 ## 4. Minimize tracking of local variables

 idea: local variables only need to be tracked, if
-- **(** they leave their initial scope of declaration *(i.e. there is at least one read (#TODO: not sure if a read requires tracking) or write access to that variable in a different first-class functions' scope, i.e. it can be passed around)*
+- **(** they leave their initial scope of declaration *(i.e. there is at least one read (#TODO: not sure if a read requires tracking) or write access to that variable in a different <span style='text-decoration: underline'>first-class functions' scope</span>, i.e. it can be passed around)*
 - **AND** they are not constant *(i.e. there is a write operations somewhere for them)*
 - **) OR** there is an `eval` in a subscope
   - `eval` allows to do both: to create a subscope and to perform a read or write operation on any local variable (i.e. we need to rewrite)